Adithyenkandasamy/Insurance_hackathon/plan.md

 ## Expected Outcomes

-By the end of the hackathon, you should have:
+By the end of development, you should have:
 - Working prototype with image upload and analysis
 - **Fraud detection system with 85%+ accuracy**
 - Trained AI models for damage detection and classification